DH(LOCAL) - EMPLOYEE STANDARDS OF CONDUCT

 Violations of Standards of Conduct

 Each employee shall comply with the standards of conduct set out in this policy and with any other policies, regulations, and guidelines that impose duties, requirements, or standards attendant to his or her status as a District employee.
 Violation of any policies, regulations, or guidelines, including intentionally making a false claim, offering a false statement, or refusing to cooperate with a District investigation, may result in disciplinary action, including termination of employment.
 [See DCD and DF series]

 The District prohibits the use, possession, or display of any firearm, location-restricted knife, club, or prohibited weapon, as defined at FNCG, on District property at all times.

 - Use or possession of a firearm by a specific employee is authorized by Board action.
 [See CKE]

-- A District employee who holds a Texas handgun license stores a handgun or other firearm in a locked vehicle in a parking lot, parking garage, or other parking area provided by the District, provided the handgun or other firearm is not loaded and not in plain view; or
+- A District employee who holds a Texas handgun license stores a handgun or other firearm in a locked vehicle in a parking lot, parking garage, or other parking area provided by the District, provided the handgun or other firearm is not in plain view; or

 - The use, possession, or display of an otherwise prohibited weapon takes place as part of a District-approved activity supervised by proper authorities.
 [See FOD]